Higher limits over the fusion orbit category: Dwyer spaces for homology decompositions

 We prove the following:

-\begin{proposition} Let $G$ be a discrete group and let $\cC$ be a collection of subgroups of $G$ closed under taking products.
-If $X=X^{\delta}_{\cC}$ is the Dwyer space for the normalizer decomposition for $G$, then for every $P \in \cC$, the fixed point set $X^P$ and the orbit space $C_G(P)\backslash X^P$ are contractible. \end{proposition}
+\begin{proposition} Let $\cC$ be a collection of subgroups of $G$ closed under taking products, and let $X=X^{\delta}_{\cC}$ be the Dwyer space for the normalizer decomposition for $G$.
+Then for every $P \in \cC$, the fixed point set $X^P$ and the orbit space $C_G(P)\backslash X^P$ are contractible. \end{proposition}